 This approach enables teams to provide value to their clients quickly and with fewer impediments.
 An Agile team provides work in tiny, digestible chunks with shorter time horizons (usually eight to twelve weeks).
 Teams have a natural mechanism for adjusting to change fast since they regularly assess requirements, strategies, and outcomes.
 Moreover, they are given more autonomy while working, enabling them to make timely changes as per changing customer demands and business needs.

-Unlike the conventional "waterfall" model, which requires one department to contribute to the project before "throwing it over the wall" to the next, Agile requires collaboration from teams that are cross-functional.
-Thus, to follow an Agile approach, a team must have open communication, co-operation, and trust.
-Although the project lead or product owner usually prioritizes the work to be delivered, the team decides how the work will be completed, self-organizing around smaller tasks and manageable assignments.
+Unlike the conventional "waterfall" model, which requires one department to contribute to the project before "throwing it over the wall" to the next, Agile requires collaboration from cross-functional teams.
+Thus, to follow an Agile approach, a team must have open communication, cooperation, and trust.
+Although the project leader or product owner usually prioritizes the work to be delivered, the team decides how the work will be completed, self-organizing around smaller tasks and manageable assignments.

 A focus on costs, outputs, risks, and value is more prominent in ITIL 4.
 The foundational principles of the new edition were not a part of the ITIL V3 and are based on a good corpus of ideas prescribed by the ITIL Practitioner.
 They are: